blackeyetech/cn-shell/README.md

 # The following configuration environmental variables are used:

-- CNA_NAME: The name of the CLoud Native App.
-Default is "CNA"

-- \${CNS_NAME}\_LOG_LEVEL: Used to specify the log level of the CNA.
+- CNA_LOG_LEVEL: Used to specify the log level of the CNA.
 Allowed values are:

-  "3": Include trace and debug messages in logging "2": Include debug messages in logging
+  "TRACE": Include trace and debug messages in logging "DEBUG": Include debug messages in logging
-  "1": Default.
-Log only informational messages
-  "0": Disable all logging except for fatals, errors and warnings
+  "INFO": Default.
+Log only informational messages (default value) "QUIET": Disable all logging except for fatals, errors and warnings "SILENT": Disable all logging without exception

-- \${CNA_NAME}\_HTTP_INTERFACE: Used to specify the interface to listen on.
+- CNA_HTTP_INTERFACE: Used to specify the interface to listen on.
 Default is "eth0"

-- \${CNA_NAME}\_HTTP_PORT: Used to specify the port to listen on.
+- CNA_HTTP_PORT: Used to specify the port to listen on.
 Default is "80"

-- \${CNA_NAME}\_HEALTHCHECK_PATH: Used to specify the path to use for the healcheck endpoint
+- CNA_HEALTHCHECK_PATH: Used to specify the path to use for the healcheck endpoint.
+Default is "/healthcheck"

 _**Documentation will be along shortly!**_